-Cranberry Snowballs – Fresh cranberries rolled in powdered sugar then baked and chilled.
+These Cranberry Snowballs are made with fresh cranberries rolled in powdered sugar then baked and chilled.
 Surprise your guests with a burst of delicious cranberry when they bite into these sweet and tangy confections!

 I love entertaining over the holidays.
 It gives me the chance to whip up some of my family’s favorite recipes as well as test some new recipes I’ve been dying to try.

-Today we’re making Cranberry Snowballs and they ARE NOT cookies.
-There ARE cookies with this name as well but what we’re making today is more of a sweet and tangy “appetizer.”
+Today we're making Cranberry Snowballs that ARE NOT cookies.
+Don't be confused.
+There ARE cookies called "cranberry snowballs" but today we're making more of a sweet and tangy "appetizer."

-Cranberry snowballs are essentially fresh cranberries you bake, roll in powdered sugar and chill.
-They are sweet on the outside with a juicy “pop” of fresh and tangy cranberry in the center!
+Cranberry snowballs are essentially fresh cranberries you roll in powdered sugar, bake and chill.
+They are sweet on the outside with a juicy "pop" of fresh and tangy cranberry in the center!

 Put out a bowl of these chilled confections over the holidays and watch your guests pop them in their mouths.
 These little snowballs are often the talk of the party!